rkshthg/rkshthg/README.md

 # Hi there!
 I'm Rakshith

 Welcome to my GitHub profile!
-I'm a Data Engineer with a strong foundation in Python, SQL, and data warehousing principles.
-I design, develop, and maintain robust and scalable ETL/ELT pipelines for processing large datasets using technologies like Python, SQL and Spark on cloud platforms.
-I'm passionate about data modeling, data quality, and data pipelines, and eager to contribute to innovative data solutions that drive business value.
+I'm a Data Engineer, currently building my skills and experience in this exciting field.
+I have a strong foundation in Python, SQL, and data warehousing principles, and I'm actively practicing and learning on the go.
+I'm eager to contribute to innovative data solutions and expand my knowledge in areas like cloud computing and big data technologies.

 ## What I Do

-I specialize in building and optimizing data pipelines, leveraging cloud technologies and big data tools.
-My experience includes working with AWS services, Apache Spark, and various database systems.
-I'm particularly interested in data engineering, data warehousing, and cloud computing.
+I'm focused on developing my data engineering skills through hands-on projects and continuous learning.
+I'm currently working on mastering Apache Spark, exploring AWS cloud services, modelling data, and building ETL pipelines.
+I'm particularly interested in data warehousing, real-time data processing, cloud-based data solutions.

 ## My Projects